 Extreme environments are hot spots of prokaryotic diversity and they are believed to significantly contribute to total biogeochemical budgets.
 Hydrothermal vents and geothermal environments contribute substantially to the ocean heat-pump, to the emissions of greenhouse gases and they are fundamental for the availability of biologically relevant trace elements in the oceans.
 Furthermore, the conditions found in geothermal systems could resemble those in which life originated, and the first life forms may have likely been thermophilic as well as chemolithoautotrophic (read a recent article on Nautil.us about the relevance of our research for the Origin of Life).
 Therefore, the study of the prokaryotic diversity in geothermal environments potentially holds the key to a better understanding of the functioning of our planet, both in an ecological and evolutionary context.

-More specifically at the moment I am working on: i) the genomic, transcriptomic and proteomic of the anaerobic thermophilic chemolithoautotroph Thermovibrio ammonificans; ii) the reconstruction of the emergence and evolution of early carbon fixation in deep-branching thermophiles; iii) the induction of latent prophage in vent thermophiles pure cultures; and iv) the taxonomic and functional diversity of the microbial mats of the shallow-water hydrothermal vents of Milos Island, Greece.
+More specifically at the moment I am working on: i) the microbiology of across volcanic arc hot springs in Costa Rica and Panama subduction zones, looking at the effect of microbiology on arc volcano volatile cycling; ii) the reconstruction of the emergence and evolution of early carbon fixation in deep-branching thermophiles; and iii) the taxonomic and functional diversity of the microorganisms in shallow-water hydrothermal vents.

 Here is a list of present and past funded project, for which I am/was (Co)-PI or to which I participated.
 The list is divided in Current and Past projects.
 Contact me in case you are interested in having more info!